|| Posts by

 The Junk, the Stupid and the Badass.
 Sometimes it’s hard to tell the difference by looks.
 Click on image to compare.

-However, there is another trend gaining popularity, infecting musicians who are trying too hard to be different for the sake of being perceived different: it’s the “make any noise and convince yourself that it’s cool” disease.
+However, there is another trend gaining popularity, infecting musicians who are often trying too hard to be different for the sake of being perceived different: it’s the “make any noise and convince yourself that it’s cool” disease.
 Smart companies feed the snobs and bored bedroom sound designers with literally anything that looks unusual and makes any noise – sometimes literally just distorted noise that’s coming from a $300 box (which cost $10 to make).
 The victims believe that these boxes are ‘freaking-awesome cutting edge stuff’, thank to their clever marketing and nerdy presentation.
 In reality, these are just boxes with a couple of transistors and pots with esoteric sounding parameter names, and with knobs that actually do nothing special but add distortion, bit crush, white noise.
 Sometimes I read their specs, written in a pseudo-engineering language, only to amuse myself.
 As expected, their primary target audience is modular synth fans – but more about this later…

 Affordable, educational and badass little synths